 We also confirm in the data the three empirical predictions discussed above.
 First, the omitted variable bias is more severe if the regressions are run on subsets of firms with high price-dividend ratios and less severe for subsets of firms with low price-dividend ratios.
 Second, the comparison of coefficients across specifications predicted to have different biases are, for the most part, consistent with the predictions from theory.
 Third, the sign restrictions mentioned above are always satisfied.
 In sum, the statistically significant regression results and the consistency of our findings with the novel theoretical predictions present strong evidence that the level of emissions intensity is a priced characteristic.

 Our theoretical framework also highlights some of the identification concerns in the existing empirical literature.
 First, it is hard to interpret the widely used specification where excess returns are regressed on contemporaneous emissions intensity, as the regressor is not decomposed into its expected and unexpected components.
 To overcome this issue, several papers use lagged log emissions intensity as a regressor, finding weak or no evidence that emissions intensity is priced.
 The discrepancy with our findings is likely driven by the use of logs or the use of monthly, instead of yearly, frequency.
 Given that the Trucost emissions data is only available at an annual frequency, the use of (inevitably repeated) contemporaneous emissions intensity re-introduces the inability to distinguish between the expected and the unexpected components of emissions intensity.
-Our paper addresses these identification challenge in two ways.
+Our paper addresses this identification challenge in two ways.
 First, we use the patterns of predicted biases to verify whether emissions intensity is priced.
-Second, by modeling both expected and unexpected emissions intensity is priced.
+Second, by modeling both expected and unexpected emissions intensity, we confirm they enter our regressions in the ways predicted by theory if the level of emissions intensity is priced.